-To cancel a standing order you will have to do this before close of business on the working day before the payment is due to be made.
+To cancel a standing order before a payment is made, you need to cancel it before the close of business on the working day before the payment is due.

-If you tell you bank to cancel a payment before the deadline for doing so, and it is still paid, it will be considered an unauthorised transaction and your bank must give you an immediate refund.
+If you tell you bank to cancel a payment within this deadline, and it’s still paid, it will be considered an ‘unauthorised transaction’ and your bank must give you an immediate refund.

-When you give your credit or debit card details to a company or individual, and give them permission to take regular payments from your account, it is known as a continuous payment authority or recurring transaction.
+When you give your credit or debit card details to a company, and give them permission to take regular payments from your account, it’s known as a ‘continuous payment authority’ or ‘recurring transaction’.

-These payments might be set up for something like a gym membership or magazine subscription.
+These payments might be set up for something like a gym membership or a magazine subscription.

-These regular card payments are often confused with direct debits, but do not offer the same guarantee if the amount or date of the payment changes.
+These regular card payments are often confused with direct debits, but they don’t offer the same guarantee if the amount or date of the payment changes.

 In most cases, you can cancel these types of regular card payments by telling (or writing to) the company taking the payments.

 However, you have the right to cancel these regular card payments directly with your bank or card provider.
-Your bank or card provider must then stop the payments – it cannot insist that you agree this with the company taking the payments first.
+Your bank or card provider must then stop the payments.
+It can’t tell you to agree this with the company first.

-You will still be responsible for paying any money that you owe to the company that was taking the payments.
+Even if you stop payments, you’ll still be responsible for paying any money that you owe to the company or individual.

-If a cheque has not been paid, you can stop it by writing to your bank, or using your online or telephone banking service.
+If a cheque hasn't been paid, you can stop it by writing to your bank, or using your online or telephone banking service.

 If you make a payment directly from your account (for example, by using Faster Payments) you won’t be able to cancel the payment after making it.